Behzad-Az/goalhighway/README.md

 postNewDoc.js - checked and knex transaction added.
 Because elastic search query is the last one in the promise chain, any errors in it will rollback the knex postgres changes.
-But because uploading the file is the first thing that happens before the promise chain and through mutler, errors will not rollback the document upload itself. postNewFlag.js - checked and verified. postNewInst.js - checked and knex transaction, elastic search addition, and duplicate check were added.
+But because uploading the file is the first thing that happens before the promise chain and through mutler, errors will not rollback the document upload itself. postNewFlag.js - checked and verified. postNewInst.js - checked and knex transaction, elastic search addition, and duplicate check were added. postNewInterviewAnswer.js - checked and verified. posNewInterviewQuestion.js - checked and corrected with 'home-made' transaction in a very hacky way.
+Problem is using regular knex transactions, questionId of the new question cannot be used for the foreign key id of the answer in the following query. postNewItemForSale.js - checked and verified postNewLikeDislike.js - checked and verified postNewRevision.js - checked and knex transaction added.
+Because elastic search query is the last one in the promise chain, any errors in it will rollback the knex postgres changes.
+But because uploading the file is the first thing that happens before the promise chain and through mutler, errors will not rollback the document upload itself. postNewUser.js - checked and verified